haninge-digit/haninge-digit.github.io/README.md

 # haninge-digit.github.io
-A GitHub Pages for Digi:T
+GitHub Pages for Digi:T

+Currently only contains the Digi:T python package index in a very simple form.